List of Little Miss characters: Little Miss Helpful

 Little Miss Helpful is the 7th book in the Little Miss series.
 Little Miss Helpful tries to help everyone, but ends up making everything worse.
 Miss Helpful tries to tie Mr. Tall's shoelaces, and ends up tying both shoes together.
 Then Miss Helpful tries to help Mr. Happy when Mr. Happy is sick by getting the cleaning supplies, but her head gets stuck in the bucket and Miss Helpful is trapped in the refrigerator.
 Mr. Happy tries to pull the bucket off Miss Helpful's head, only to have him go flying into the lake.

 In the 2008 TV series, The Mr. Men Show, Little Miss Helpful had a makeover.
-Miss Helpful kept her personality, colour and oval body; however, the pigtails replaced her mini-buns, Miss Helpful had green bows on her newly strawberry blonde hair and wore a green fanny pack.
-Her shoes were changed (similar to Miss Chatterbox's, but green), and her nose changed from yellow to pink.
+Miss Helpful kept her personality, colour and oval body; however, the pigtails replaced her mini-buns, Miss Helpful had green bows on her ginger hair and wore a green fanny pack.
+Her shoes were changed (same sneakers as Miss Busy), and her nose changed from yellow to pink.
 Her catchphrase was, "Just trying to be helpful!"
 Unlike her print character Miss Helpful actually gives helpful information, but it is sometimes misleading or told at the wrong time.
 Miss Helpful also causes pain to other clumsy Mr. Men and Little Misses such as Little Miss Calamity, Mr. Bump, Little Miss Whoops, and even Mr. Quiet.
 Little Miss Helpful speaks with a Southern accent in the US dub and a Neutral English accent in the UK dub.
 In the US and UK versions, Miss Helpful is voiced by Katie Leigh, Jo Wyatt (season 1) and Emma Tate (season 2).